Skip to main content

 [ID: A illustration showing the Vagina, Cervix, Uterus and Ovaries]

-The Cervical Screening Test looks for the Human Papilloma Virus (HPV).
+The Cervical Screening Test looks for the Human papillomavirus (HPV).
 We now know that HPV causes over 99% of cervical cancer.
-The Cervical Screening Test has replaced the Pap test.
-The Cervical Screening Test is a more accurate test and has replaced the Pap test.
+The Cervical Screening Test is more accurate and has replaced the Pap test.

 HPV is a large group of viruses that commonly affect humans.
-Most HPV types are harmless; however 14 HPV types can cause cell changes that if left untreated, can potentially cause cancer.
-Two HPV types, 16 and 18 cause the majority of cervical cancer.
+Most HPV types are harmless, however 14 HPV types can cause cell changes that, if left untreated, can potentially cause cancer.
+HPV types 16 and 18, cause the majority of cervical cancer.

 You get HPV through sexual activity.
-HPV is very common, and almost everyone who has ever had sex is exposed to it.
-You do not need to have had sexual intercourse to become infected with HPV, it also occurs just through close genital skin-to-skin contact.
+HPV is common, and almost everyone who has ever had sex is exposed to it.
+You do not need to have had sexual intercourse to become infected with HPV; it can occur just through close genital skin-to-skin contact.
 Most people clear HPV themselves without needing any treatment.

 • If you have only ever had one sexual partner in your life